BIGG000/Data-Science-Learning-Track/README.md

  A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
 In this sense, neural networks refer to systems of neurons, either organic or artificial in nature.
  ##### Natrual language Processing
  Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) that studies how machines understand human language.
 Its goal is to build systems that can make sense of text and perform tasks like translation, grammar checking, or topic classification

+### Note
+It just contain the Projects Code of my time during the Data Science, So if you want the resources to learn this things, so feel free to contact me.

+This repo, will help you to get the knowledege and the topics which is realy need to be a Data Science Career.If you like this repo so star.
+ThankYou :heart: